jasonbayton/11ty/_src/projects/splash/mi.md

           "key": "kiosk_enable_top_bar",
           "type": "BOOL",
           "title": "Show top bar",
-          "description": "Turning this off will hide the top bar, including the app title and settings button.", "defaultValue": true
+          "description": "Turning this off will hide the top bar, including the app title and settings button.
+If MANAGED SETTINGS integration is enabled, a minimal top bar is shown instead.", "defaultValue": true
         },
         {